AdaCore/training_material/courses/rust_essentials/080_pattern_matching/05_let_control_flow.rst

 - :rust:`let`, :rust:`if let`, and :rust:`while let` all use patterns

-- These forms reduce boilerplate for common matches
+   - Reduce boilerplate for common matches

-- The same pattern rules apply everywhere
+- Same pattern rules apply everywhere